YoungChulDK/DTU-HPC-Setup/README.md

 # DTU HPC for Python Project Setup

-This is a simple guide on how to use the HPC and setup your project for simulations on the DTU HPC.
+This is a simple guide on how to use the HPC and setup your Python projects on the DTU HPC.

+Please read to the official guide on proper usage of the HPC first: https://www.hpc.dtu.dk/

 # Getting started